 In each case, you’ll need to apply some shampoo to your dog’s coat, massage it down into his skin, wait a few minutes and then brush or wipe off the excess residue (although some simply dry and remain on your dog).

-5 Best Dry Shampoos for Dogs: Water-Free Washing!
+Best Dry Shampoo for Dogs: 6 Fab Finds for Water-Free Washing!

-There are a number of good dry shampoos on the market, but the following five received some of the best ratings from dog owners and clearly rise above the competition.
+Several good dry shampoos are on the market, but the following received some of the best ratings from dog owners and rose above the competition.
 Check out the best dry shampoo for dogs and see which meshes with your pup’s pampering needs.

-About: The Paw Choice Foaming Mousse Dog Shampoo is a coconut-based shampoo that is designed to work for all different fur types and is easy to work into your pup’s ‘do to power away trapped odors.
-It helps to clean the skin and coat, and keep your dog smelling clean and fresh.
+About: The Paw Choice Foaming Mousse Dog Shampoo is designed to work for all different fur types and is easy to work into your pup’s ‘do to power away trapped odors.
+It helps to clean the skin and coat and keeps your dog smelling fresh between baths.

 - Gentle enough for dogs with sensitive skin